Most visitors to the French Riviera must have spent some idle moments musing about moving to this coast.

 Weather and climate

-The Mediterranean climate keeps the city mild all year round with temperatures peaking in July and August.
+The Mediterranean climate keeps the city mild all year round, with temperatures peaking in July and August.

-During these summer months Nice is hot with average highs of around 27C.
+During these summer months, Nice is hot, with average highs of around 27C.

-Temperatures are pleasant from April through to November, and although they drop to around 13C over the winter months, and despite the added rainfall, it’s still very sunny.
+Temperatures are pleasant from April through to November, and although they drop to around 13C over the winter months, despite the added rainfall, it’s still very sunny.